 Their small town in Georgia was, unsurprisingly, hostile to the girls.
 They were regularly called derogatory names and picked on.
 Instead of facing that negativity, the girls started skipping school to hang out together, just the two of them.
-Skipping classes escalated to smoking pot and drinking.
-They felt like no one in the world understood them or accepted them, except each other.
+Skipping classes escalated to casual drugs and drinking.
+They felt like no one in the world understood them, except each other.
 They ran away together, returning after sleeping in a car for 4 days without money and food.
 The girls also escalated to harder drugs – cocaine, meth and speed.
-And when they ran away again a couple of weeks after the first attempt the Colliers, at their wit’s end, reported Holly to authorities and she was placed on probation.
+When they ran away again a couple of weeks after the first attempt, The Colliers, at their wit’s end, reported Holly to authorities and she was placed on probation.

 Holly struggled with depression.
-She became more and more combative at home, often fighting with her grandparents where she’d say over and over again that she would kill them.
+She became more and more combative at home, often fighting with her grandparents – saying over and over again that she would kill them.
 She threatened suicide multiple times and in a journal, she wrote a poem that contained the line: “All I want to do is kill.”

 Holly had been on anti-depressants, but once she started living with her devoutly Christian grandparents, they took her off the medication, instead believing they could “pray away” whatever issues Holly was struggling with.